-Executive Fixed Remuneration (% of total remuneration) Target STI (% of total remuneration) Target LTI (% of total remuneration)
+Executive Executive Fixed Remuneration (% of total remuneration) Target LTI (% of total remuneration)

 Managing Director 40% 20% 40%

 Senior Executives 40% 20% 40%

 a.
 Fixed remuneration

 Fixed remuneration is set at a level that is aligned to market benchmarks and reflective of executives' skills, experience, responsibilities and performance.